k-a-mendoza/mt-explore/README.md

 By overriding some of the key bindings of Matplotlib, a few unexpected plot and map behaviors were introduced.
 If things mess up just kill the plot window and instantiate the Main object again.

+tick locators are temporarily broken. this shouldn't impact usability however.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.